mbabynames search ✿

 Nylah Avery

-Nylah translates to "noble and strong".
+Nylah translates to "winner".
 Avery to "ruler of elves".
 Together they create a full-name meaning with real texture.
 Nylah is 2 syllables.
 Avery at 3 adds length and rhythm.

 Nylah trails off with a gentle -h.
-That ending shapes which middle names transition smoothly and which ones stumble.
+That ending shapes which middles transition smoothly and which ones stumble.
 Names that open with a contrasting sound create the best flow.

 Nylah Grace